hhamon/trip-booking-app/COURSE.md

 doctrine/orm                        2.17.3  3.0.0   Object-Relational-Mapper for PHP
 phpstan/phpstan                     1.10.56 1.10.57 PHPStan - PHP Static Analysis Tool
 phpunit/phpunit                     10.5.8  11.0.2  The PHP Unit Testing framework.
-rector/rector                       0.19.2  0.19.8  Instant Upgrade and Automated Refactoring of any PHP code symfony/asset                       v5.4.31 v7.0.3  Manages URL generation and versioning of web assets such as CSS stylesheets, Java... symfony/browser-kit                 v5.4.31 v7.0.3  Simulates the behavior of a web browser, allowing you to make requests, click on ... symfony/console                     v5.4.34 v7.0.3  Eases the creation of beautiful and testable command line interfaces
+symfony/asset                       v5.4.31 v7.0.3  Manages URL generation and versioning of web assets such as CSS stylesheets, Java... symfony/browser-kit                 v5.4.31 v7.0.3  Simulates the behavior of a web browser, allowing you to make requests, click on ... symfony/console                     v5.4.34 v7.0.3  Eases the creation of beautiful and testable command line interfaces